Woetoe05/EXPO20/README.md

 # Project Title

 Welcome to the project!
-The main source code for this project is located in the `main/src` directory.
+The main source code for this project is located in the `EXPO20-main/EXPO20-main/main/src' directory.

 ## Code Structure

-The relevant code files are in the following path relative to this README:
+the code is structured with a platform.io and cpp with arduino. the code will be explained further in the above directory